4 Results and Discussion

 203585 5400078 low Van Lear Creek Colleymount Road Barrier Low 20.1 2.5 OBS 450

-During the field assessments, habitat confirmation assessments were conducted at 6 sites within the Francois Lake, Lower Chilako River, Lower Salmon River, Morkill River, Nechako River, Tabor River, Upper Fraser River, and Willow River watershed groups.
-A total of approximately 4 km of stream was assessed.
+During the 2025 field assessments, habitat confirmation assessments were conducted at 6 sites within the Tabor River and Willow River watershed groups.
+A total of approximately 4.3 km of stream was assessed, combining reaches surveyed upstream and downstream of each crossing.

 As collaborative decision-making was ongoing at the time of reporting, site prioritization can be considered preliminary.
-Results are summarized in Figure 4.1 and Table 4.6 with raw habitat data included in Attachment - Data.
+Results are summarized in Figure 4.1 and Table 4.2 with raw habitat data included in Attachment - Data.
 A summary of preliminary modelling results illustrating quantities of bull trout spawning and rearing habitat potentially available upstream of each crossing as estimated by measured/modelled channel width and upstream accessible stream length are presented in Figure 4.2.
-Detailed information for each site assessed with Phase 2 assessments (including maps) are presented within site-specific appendices to this document.
+Detailed information for each site assessed with Phase 2 assessments, including maps, is presented in the per-site habitat-confirmation appendices: Tributary to Stony Lake (PSCIS 126158), Tabor Creek (PSCIS 196085 and 203582), South Yuzkli Creek (PSCIS 196332), and Tributary to Fraser River (PSCIS 203581 and 196076).

 table_phase2_overview <- function(dat, caption_text = '', font = font_set, scroll = TRUE){